Filtering

 v1/games?name-lk=*texture*

-Where the string supplied matches the preceding column value.
+Where the string supplied matches the preceding field value.
 This is equivalent to SQL's LIKE

 .
 Wildcard's *